Corticomics/rodRefReg/RRR_Installer/README.md

 - **Missing Dependencies**

-  - The installer checks for required tools like `git`, `pip3`, and `pkexec`.
+  - The installer will check for and install required dependencies automatically.
-  - If any are missing and cannot be installed, the installer will inform you.
+  - Ensure that your Raspberry Pi is connected to the internet during installation.

 - **Network Issues**

-  - Ensure that your Raspberry Pi is connected to the internet during installation.
   - If network issues occur, retry the installation after checking your connection.

 **Support**